Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: Introduction

 Efficient detection and cataloguing of sources in IFS datasets is obviously a crucial task for fully exploiting the survey capabilities of these instruments.
 This analysis step follows in sequence to the data reduction of the observational raw data.
 The data reduction pipelines processes the instrumental detector data of the on-sky exposures into science-ready data-structures (see, e.g., \citealt{Weilbacher2020} for the MUSE data reduction pipeline and \citealt{Turner2010} for general aspects of IFS data reduction).
 The reduced high-level data-products are three dimensional (3D) arrays, with two axes mapping the spatial domain (on-sky position / Right Ascension and Declination) and the third axis mapping the spectral domain (wavelength).
 One element of this 3D array is called a voxel (short form of volume pixel), and the collection of all voxels at the same spatial coordinate are called spaxel (spectral pixel).
-The jargon for such IFS data-products is ``datacubes'' in literature \citep[e.g., review by][]{Allington-Smith2006}, but since generally the length of the spatial and spectral axes differ we will here use the correct term ``data cuboid''.
+Each voxel stores a scalar quantity related to the flux density at this wavelength and position on the sky.
+The jargon for such IFS data-products is ``datacubes'' in literature \citep[e.g., review by][]{Allington-Smith2006}, but since generally the length of the spatial and spectral axes differ we will here use the formally correct term ``data cuboid''.